Editor's note: This article is the conclusion of a 2-part series titled A Journey to Russia and Back

 Returning to Russia for Darin and Susan McFarland began much the same way getting there did: with a map.

-Gazing at the expansive country and consulting with Campus Crusade for Christ leadership, they considered the different needs of various cities.
+Gazing at the expansive country and consulting with Cru leadership, they considered the different needs of various cities.
 This one has an existing team.
 This one has some previous activity.
 Soon, they decided upon a new place to start over again in ministry.

 New Challenges in a New Place